istefanis/controllio/README.md

 - the numerical computation of its time response plot
 - the numerical computation of its zeros/poles & some characteristic numbers, ex. bandwidth

-_Predefined circuits are also included, ex.
-PI, PD and PID controllers_
+> _This is a web GUI tool.
+For a command-line one, check the [lti-freq-domain-toolbox](https://github.com/istefanis/lti-freq-domain-toolbox)_

 ## Motivation

-The motivation behind Controllio is to create an open-source drafting table for studying control systems, which:
+The motivation behind Controllio is to create an open-source tool for studying Control Systems, which:

 - runs on the browser without any installation, is fast and mobile-friendly
 - is written in a widely-used programming language (vanilla Javascript), and can be easily extended

+## Technical

+### Circuit simplification algorithms

+- A set of 6 simplication algorithms to compute analytically its overall transfer function

+### Numerical algorithms

+- Polynomial complex roots: Weierstrass / Durand-Kerner
+- Laplace inversion: Talbot

+### Ready-made components

+- Utilities: integrator / step, exponential decay, sine, phase delay
+- Controllers: PI, PD, PID

 ## Try it out

+### Online

-The app is deployed here: https://istefanis.github.io/controllio
+- The app is deployed here: https://istefanis.github.io/controllio

+### Locally

+- Download the repo, and just load the app using a development server

 ## User Guide

-A user guide is included in the web app
+A User Guide is included in the web app, and can be launched from the main menu

 ## License